Interview: Begonia Maculata

 • Origin: Tropical forests of Brazil

-• Type: Ornamental perennial plant
+• Type: Ornamental perennial

-• Special feature: Asymmetrical leaves with white dots
+• Feature: Asymmetrical leaves with white spots

 🌞 Light